-James De Haas scored at 1:44 of overtime to lead the Vees past the Warriors 2-1 to take the Interior Conference final in five games.
+James De Haas scored at 1:44 of overtime to lead the Vees past the Warriors 2-1 to take the Interior Conference final four games to one.

 The Warriors held the edge in play for much of the game and held a 1-0 lead after a second period goal by Reid Simmons.

 But in the third period, the puck bounced off Kelowna native Josh Blanchard past Tyler Briggs at the 3:09 mark, setting the stage for De Haas’ game and series winner.